fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 The team will be 100% remote-no need to commute or relocate.
 Being in the US is a plus.
 If you’re interested in relocation, let us know.
 We’d start working with you on a contract basis at an hourly rate, but we will be able to offer full-time position with competitive salary and benefits to the right person.

 ## TO APPLY
-To apply, fill out the application [here](https://docs.google.com/forms/d/e/1FAIpQLSd2SYlDGFnDblUmqBh6qpyVnaSH-6F80B8DroMEUkFU3fuDtg/viewform) and include where you heard about the opportunity.
-Show us that you excel at the things we’re looking for.
-If you like, include links to or samples of products you’ve built and your writing—ideally in situations where you’re working to persuade a group of people to do something with limited space and time.
-Include as much relevant information as possible: significant things you’ve done, projects you’ve worked on, ideas you’ve brought into the world etc. Being well-rounded is a plus, so don’t exclude significant skills or achievements just because they aren’t activism related (e.g. starting a business, or being a musician).
+When applying, show us that you excel at the things we’re looking for.
+If you like, include links to or samples of your writing—ideally in situations where you’re writing to persuade a group of people too.
+Include as much relevant information as possible: significant things you’ve done, projects you’ve worked on, etc. Being well-rounded is a plus, so don’t exclude significant skills or achievements just because they aren’t activism related (e.g. starting a business, or being a musician).

 <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/EuBw44zzH1"></script>